ohell/PassFriend/Illustration.md

 2. Sk verifies that Usman is a registered user, and selects a token pair (Cj, Rj) from the LRU cache of corresponding credentials.
 Transmits Cj= DE81DB84D99E74F5 and service_id=Service_k_uuid to Cu
 3. Cu transmits the appropriate response to the challenge Cj:
+   - Make encryption key qkey from qm, client_id, service_id, e.g. qkey = PBKDF2("55435UsmanService_k_uuid")
-   - Decrypt Cj with key qk to get 060a030f0115ac7e
+   - Decrypt Cj with key qkey to get 060a030f0115ac7e
    - Verify that last 2 bytes (ac7e) is the checksum for the indices string (060a030f0115).
 If not, abort authentication.
    - Construct subsequence by sampling Ms at index list denoted by bytes in the string [6, 10, 3, 15, 1, 21]: vausMe
    - R’j = H(UvSsaemurasvnMiece_k_uuid)